© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosed Iron Age farmstead and part of an associated field system 215m west of New Barn is a scheduled monument protected by Historic England under reference 1002859.
 View the official record →

-The enclosed Iron Age farmstead and associated field system located 215 metres west of New Barn in Dorset is a substantial example of later prehistoric settlement infrastructure dating to the Iron Age period.
+The Enclosed Iron Age farmstead and part of an associated field system 215 metres west of New Barn is a prehistoric settlement site located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002859.

 Enclosed Iron Age farmstead and part of an associated field system 215m west of New Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002859.